-Have you ever rehearsed something in your head a million times and then, when you actually said it out loud, it sounded way worse than you expected?
+Have you ever rehearsed something in your head a million times and then, when you actually said it out loud, it sounded way different than you expected?
 There is something special about being able to deliberate something out loud.
 In fact it is proven that speaking out loud can help improve someone’s performance on a given task.
 The coach’s job is to ask you powerful questions that ultimately result in you providing powerful answers to your life’s most pressing challenges.

 Most humans know how to lose weight - eat less, exercise more.
 We also know how to have more money - spend less, make more.
 And yet despite knowing these things, it doesn’t seem to make a difference.
 The coaching process provides a system to not only gain insights, but also to put them into action.
 This results in powerful learnings that last well beyond the coaching relationship to positively impact the client’s life.
 This kind of experience-based learning is the simplest and most powerful kind of learning there is, and it's the kind of learning that makes the difference in the satisfaction and overall quality of our lives.